Japan men's national gymnastics team: 1960-1978: World Superpower

 At the World Championships 2 years later in Prague, Japan surpassed the USSR, climbing to the first on men's medal table.
 They continued the victory in team, while also being successful in individual events, winning another 3 gold, 4 silver and 3 bronze.
 Yukio Endo was the biggest star by reaching the podium in every category except for pommel horse.
-He shared the victory in floor with the reigning Olympic Champion and compatriot Nobuyuki Aihara, getting silvers in individual all-around, rings and horizonal bar, bronzes in vault and parallel bars.
+He shared the victory in floor with the reigning Olympic Champion and compatriot Nobuyuki Aihara, getting silvers in individual all-around, rings and horizontal bar, bronzes in vault and parallel bars.
 Takashi Ono adding another gold in horizontal bar to his collection.
 Another 2 medal of the Japanese team were a silver from the later Olympic and world vault champion, Haruhiro Yamashita and a bronze in pommel horse by Takashi Mitsukuri.